Data Center Energy Practitioner (DCEP) Training Program

 - Receive training on conducting data center assessments;

 Property management companies, engineering consulting firms, service companies, data center operators, state energy agencies, and utilities will benefit from the expertise provided by DCEPs.
-To date, we have issued more than 420 certificates.

 Training Calendar and Pricing